accordproject/techdocs/docs/accordproject-installation.md

 title: Install Cicero
 ---

-To experience the full power of Accord Project, you should install the Cicero command-line tools on your own machine.
-This will let you author, validate, and run Accord Project templates.
+To experience the full power of Accord Project, you should install the Cicero command-line tools.
+This will let you author, validate, and run Accord Project templates on your own machine.

 ## Prerequisites